syncfusion-content/javascript-docs/js/Spreadsheet/Worksheet.md

 ## Headers

 Headers in the spreadsheet are numbered rows and lettered columns in worksheets.
 It makes ease of view and reference your data.
-You can dynamically show/ hide worksheet header by using one of the following ways,
+You can dynamically show/hide worksheet header by using one of the following ways,

 * Select PAGE LAYOUT tab in the ribbon and uncheck Headings in the Show group.
 * Show/Hide the worksheet headers using [`showHeadings`](http://help.syncfusion.com/api/js/ejspreadsheet#members:sheets-showheadings "showHeadings") property and [`showHeadings`](http://help.syncfusion.com/api/js/ejspreadsheet#methods:showheadings "showHeadings") method.